 Emma Schultz and Emily Duchaj were the two largest collectors of historical materials until the mid 1990s.
 The collection has seen a growing interest in development and material acquisition/protection since approximately 2005 that is overwhelmingly supported by you, the public.
 In 2013 Dumoulin Farms very generously donated the new archival cabinets that house the growing collection today.
 Check the indices below to explore our physical collection.

-Historical Collection Index
+HC Collection Index

 Boxes & Larger Group Breakdown

 Digital History Collection

 Some of the physical items in the library’s Historical Collection have been scanned, transcribed and uploaded for 24/7 access in the Illinois Digital Archives.
 Many of the items in our digital archives however, are items that have been donated digitally and the original item still resides with the family it references.
 Check the collection periodically as we try to upload materials year-round.

 Search the whole collection by clicking the button!

 Ella’s Historical Collection-Images: Images have been donated to the library as one of the single best methods of documenting the history of the communities within the library’s district.
 The collection of images reflects aspects of everyday life from the communities of Hampshire, Burlington, Pingree Grove, Stark’s Corner as well as the outlying areas and other communities both past and present.